 The majority of energy policies in the Tracker are government responses to the twin crises of the oil price plunge and the COVID-19 pandemic in early 2020.
 However, we also include policies that had been designed before the crisis and introduced as planned after 1 January 2020.
 Some of them may not appear to be directly linked to the deterioration of commodity prices or the COVID-19 pandemic: for example, this is the case with France introducing new rules for transforming vehicles with thermal engines into electric battery or fuel cell engines, or the government of the Canadian province of Ontario purchase of gas power plants.
 Nonetheless, the introduction – rather than abandonment – of such policies despite the disruptions and additional pressures on governments is noteworthy.
 In fact, many policies were included in recovery packages only because they were “shovel-ready” and governments could use these blueprints for a quick response to the crisis.
 Many of the EU stimulus and recovery approaches trace back to the European Green Deal adopted in 2019, while in South Korea, Green New Deal fundamentals was developed as a ruling (and re-elected) party election platform.

-For simplicity, 1 January 2020 is the earliest possible start date for policies registered on the Tracker.
+For simplicity, 1 January 2020 is the earliest possible start date and 31 December 2021 is the latest possible date for policies registered on the Tracker.

 These new or amended public money commitments, and other policies, are additional to many other government policies that existed to support different energy types before the COVID-19 pandemic.